+The Video Player component plays videos from a Video Clip Asset.
 To create and use a Video Clip Asset, you must first import a video file.

-See in Glossary > Import New Asset… to import a video file.
+Navigate to Assets > Import New Asset… to import a video file.

 You can also set the Video Player component source to URL to read videos from web sources via

 Video Clips can also be read from Asset Bundles.